 Answer:

-property to scale elements and improve accessibility.
+The UserWay widget uses the CSS zoom property to scale elements and improve accessibility.
 This works reliably in many browsers.
-However, Firefox does not support the zoom
+However, Firefox does not support the zoom property, which leads to different behavior.

 To maintain accessibility in Firefox, the widget uses increased font size as an alternative.
-This can affect multiple layout elements since font scaling has broader visual impact compared to zoom
+This can affect multiple layout elements since font scaling has broader visual impact compared to zoom.

-✅ Browsers that support the CSS zoom
+✅ Browsers that support the CSS zoom property:

 Google Chrome – fully supports

-Safari (macOS & iOS) – supported since version 4
+zoomSafari (macOS & iOS) – supported since version 4

 Microsoft Edge (Chromium-based) – full support inherited from Chromium